NishantBansal2003/go-continuous-fuzz/docs/USAGE.md

 8. **Automatic Issue Closure:**
    For each fuzz target, GitHub issues will be automatically closed if the crash is no longer reproducible, indicating that the issue has been resolved.

+9. **Fuzzing Execution Modes:**
+   Fuzzing can be run locally, where each fuzz target runs in a separate Docker container.
+Alternatively, you can use the `--fuzz.in-cluster` flag to run inside a Kubernetes cluster, where each fuzz target is executed as a separate Kubernetes Job, spawning individual Pods.

 ## Running go-continuous-fuzz

 1. **Clone the Repository**